-While AIPP does not make endorsements, the program does keep lists of individuals and businesses who provide services that public artists may need from time to time.
-They include insurance providers, engineers, fabricators, installers, art conservators, concrete foundations, professional photographers, and insurance agencies, among others.
-Please contact AIPP to get an updated list of local providers.
+While AIPP does not make endorsements, the program does keep lists of service providers public artists may need, including engineers, fabricators, installers, art conservators, concrete foundations, professional photographers, and insurance agencies, among others.
+Please contact AIPP for a current list of local providers.

-In addition to contacting AIPP for a list of local art conservators, you might search the directory of professionals provided by the Ransom Center at the University of Texas:
+In addition to contacting AIPP for a list of local art conservators, consult the directory of professionals provided by the Ransom Center at the University of Texas (www.hrc.utexas.edu/ conservation/resources)

-http://www.hrc.utexas.edu/conservation/resources/